Faculty and Staff

 A minds-on approach: Helping pre-service teachers construct and apply knowledge on Piagetian theory.
 A presentation for the National Institute for Early Childhood Professional Development Charlotte, NC, June 2009 (with M. Muller).

-Under Van Scoy’s leadership the University of South Carolina was awarded the 2014 Association for General and Liberal Studies Exemplary Program Processes Award in Co-Curricular General Education Learning.
+Under Van Scoy’s leadership the University of South Carolina received the 2014 Association for General and Liberal Studies Exemplary Program Processes Award in Co-Curricular General Education Learning.
 The award recognizes USC's success in building on general education by promoting integrative learning across within and beyond the classroom experiences (USC Connect).

 Van Scoy has been selected and served in numerous education leadership roles including serving as an Academic Leadership Fellow, Southeastern Conference Academic Consortium; Member or the Board of Examiners, National Council for the Accreditation of Teacher Education; and Leadership Associate, National Network for Educational Renewal.
 She received the 2014 Outstanding Faculty Partner Award from the USC Division of Student Affairs.